renovatebot/renovate/docs/usage/python.md

 }
 ```

-Alternatively, maybe you only want one package manager, such as `npm`.
+Alternatively, you can use `enabledManagers` to tell Renovate what package managers it can use.
-In that case this would enable _only_ `npm`:
+For example, if you only want to use Renovate's `npm` package manager:

 ```json
 {